emqx/eip/active/0003-new-config-files.md

 ├── emqx_overrides.conf
 ```

+### The emqx_overrides.conf file

 The `emqx_overrides.conf` is used to store changes from API, and configs in it overrides the configs
 with the same name in `emqx.conf`.

+The `emqx_overrides.conf` should also be in `etc/` dir, so the user can easily find all
+available config files.
+If `emqx` has no write permission to the `etc/` dir, the request to the config changing API fails.
+For this, after installing emqx package the `etc/` should belong to the `emqx` user.

+The emqx.conf should NOT `include` the `emqx_overrides.conf`, as the relationship between the
+two files is conventional not configurable.

 ### Configuration file loading